300470

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Shopify's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 49.5% in Q4.
+Shopify's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 51.4% in Q1.

 Shopify Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.50 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Shopify's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
-This is probably the exact opposite of what shareholders would like to see.
+That means that for every $1 in revenue the company had $0.51 left to spend on developing new products, sales and marketing, and general administrative overhead.
+While its gross margin has improved significantly since the previous quarter, Shopify's gross margin is still poor for a SaaS business.
+It's vital that the company continues to improve this key metric.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Shopify's free cash flow came in at $446 million in Q4, up 80% year on year.
+Shopify's free cash flow came in at $232 million in Q1, up 170% year on year.

 Shopify Free Cash Flow

-Shopify has generated $905 million in free cash flow over the last 12 months, a decent 12.1% of revenue.
+Shopify has generated $1.05 billion in free cash flow over the last 12 months, a decent 14.2% of revenue.
 This FCF margin stems from its asset-lite business model and gives it a decent amount of cash to reinvest in its business.

 Is Now The Time?